sal2012/MS-MS-viewer/README.md

  MS/MS Viewer - Final Project

 This repository hosts the `Main.py` Python script, developed as part of a class project aimed at analyzing mass spectrometry (MS/MS) data to determine the match quality of peptides to spectra.
+**Main_Presentation.pptx**: A PowerPoint presentation that introduces the fundamentals of python, including detailed workflows and key applications.

 ## Project Overview